Singapore Armed Forces: Post-independence

+21st century

 Singapore has been described as "a military powerhouse with the best air force and navy in Southeast Asia."
-Singapore's vast wealth allows it to acquire and make the best equipment available as well as incorporate high-end technological equipment into its nation military forces.
-The SAF is also called "the most technologically advanced armed forces across the Association of Southeast Asian Nation states"—referring to ASEAN.
+Singapore's wealth allows it to acquire and make the best equipment available as well as incorporate high-end technological equipment into its nation's military forces.
+The SAF is also called "the most technologically advanced armed forces across the Association of Southeast Asian Nation states".

-A key recent example was Singapore's decision to acquire four Lockheed Martin's F-35B Joint Strike Fighters, which the United States Congress approved, with the option to acquire a further eight more and beyond.
-This acquisition is significant as "Singapore will fly the most advanced fleet of fighters in its region" which reflects its security relationship with the United States.
-In addition, the F-35Bs have a significant impact to Singapore's air power since the land limited country no longer needs to depend on "long, vulnerable runways" to operate the aircraft due to the fifth-generation's fighter jet's short-takeoff-and-vertical landing capability.
-The jet's advanced network-enabled capabilities would be additionally advantageous for Singapore which is seeking to modernise its military.
-Furthermore, Singapore stands out from all the other countries in Southeast Asia with its technological sophistication and equipments that "operates at a very high level of capability" and are "all integrated into a single cohesive fighting force."
+A recent example is Singapore's decision in the early 2020s to acquire twenty Lockheed Martin F-35 Lightning II aircraft, comprising twelve F-35Bs and eight F-35As.
+Singapore distinguishes itself from the rest of Southeast Asia through its advanced technology and equipment, described as operating "at a very high level of capability" and being "integrated into a single cohesive fighting force."
+It will also be the only air force in Southeast Asia to possess F-35s.

+On 1 July 2018, the Minister for Defence Ng Eng Hen announced that the SAF would transition from its current third-generation technologies to next-generation technologies by overhauling its arsenal.
+On 27 February 2019, the office of Inspector-General of the Armed Forces was set up to ensure that safety protocols are applied and enforced throughout the military following the death of Aloysius Pang, who was the fourth training related fatality in 18 months after 2017.

 Armed Forces Day is commemorated by the SAF annually on 1 July, with a parade held at the SAFTI Military Institute.
+The SAF celebrated its 60th anniversary on 1 July 2025.